 For people who are living with severe to profound hearing loss, captioned phones can be an excellent tool to communicate with friends, family members and professional contacts.
 Captioned phones are especially important because phone conversations are often difficult for people with hearing loss as they are not able to rely on lip reading and contextual cues to derive meaning from conversations.

-The first telephone was invented in the late 1800s, and as phone service became increasingly widespread, it became clear that the telephone was a revolutionary device that would forever changed the scope of how we interact with others.
+The first telephone was invented in the late 1800s.
+It was a revolutionary device that would forever change how we interact with others.
 However, for generations, people with hearing loss had to rely on others to make telephone calls for them.

 Finally, in the 1960s, scientist Robert Weitbrecht's own profound hearing loss inspired him to develop a teletypewriter—also known as TTY.
 The TTY device became common in public places and homes, especially after the late 1970s and 1980s when more compact versions were created.
 TTYs allowed deaf people to make phone calls with others who had the devices.
 Eventually, relay services were developed so people with hearing loss using TTYs could communicate easily with people who had regular telephones.

-When Title IV of the Americans with Disabilities Act was passed in 1990, the government mandated that relay services be available nationwide so that people with hearing loss had the same access to telephone use as others.
+When Title IV of the Americans with Disabilities Act (ADA) was passed in 1990, the government mandated that relay services be available nationwide giving people with hearing loss the same access to telephone use as others.

 The invention of TTY and the enactment of the ADA directly contributed to the development of captioned phones, and the first one—CapTel—was introduced in 2003.